geonetwork/doc/source/customizing-application/misc.rst

      .. figure:: img/csrf2.png

 By default, all AngularJS requests will take care of this token, but all third party APIs and custom user interface calls will have to manually add this token to the request.
 The token is stored on a cookie called XSRF-TOKEN.
-This cookie constains a string that has to be added to all requests either by a parameter called "_csrf" or by a header called X-XSRF-TOKEN.
+This cookie contains a string that has to be added to all requests either by a parameter called "_csrf" or by a header called X-XSRF-TOKEN.

        .. figure:: img/csrf1.png